tencentyun/intlcloud-documents/yehe_doc/基础存储服务/对象存储/购买指南/免费额度_intl_en.md

 ## Overview

-COS offers a limited free tier resource pack to all new users(i.e.users activating COS for the first time) to deduct the fees incurred by data stored in the **STANDARD** storage class, as detailed below:
+COS offers a limited free tier resource pack to all new users (i.e., users activating COS for the first time) to deduct the fees incurred by data stored in the **STANDARD** storage class, as detailed below:

 | Object | Free Tier | Validity |
 | -------- | ----------------- | ------ |
 | New user | 50 GB STANDARD storage usage | 6 months (180 days) |

->?
-The storage capacity is calculated in binary, for example, 1 TB = 1024 GB.
+>?The storage capacity is calculated in binary, for example, 1 TB = 1024 GB.
->

 ## Free Tier

-The free tier is only applicable to **public cloud regions**.
+The free tier is only applicable to **public cloud regions**, not to finance cloud regions.
 For more information on regions, see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224).

 The free tier offered by COS can be used to deduct only **STANDARD storage usage** as detailed below.
 For more information, see [Billable Items](https://www.tencentcloud.com/document/product/436/40096).